CO2 intensity emissions, among the lowest generated by utilities

 The following charts show direct CO2 emissions over the past three years.

-In 2016, CO2 emissions per MWh generated were among the lowest at the national and international level.
-For the purposes of comparison, the specific emissions of European electricity companies are 311 kg/MWh2.
-The low intensity of Iberdrola's emissions is justified by its production mix, with 57.1% emission-free production in 2016, down 42% from 2007.
+In 2017, CO2 emissions per MWh generated were among the lowest at the national and international level.
+For the purposes of comparison, the specific emissions of European electricity companies are 275 kg/MWh3.
+The low intensity of Iberdrola's emissions is justified by its production mix, with 54% emission-free production in 2017, down 38% from 2007.

 The main greenhouse gas generated by the Company's activities is CO2, from combustion during thermal power generation.
 Iberdrola has made a pledge to the public to remain amongst the main European companies with the fewest CO2 emissions per kWh.
 The Company's strategy is essentially to gradually cut back on its GHG emissions by continuing to generate power from renewable sources, while gradually incorporating the most efficient and least carbon intensive technologies at its existing facilities.

-(1) Obtained by dividing emissions by the total net production.
+(1) Obtained by dividing emissions by the total net production, including steam production.